25 Most Poisonous and Venomous Animals in the World

 Generally seen in Australia, the redback or black widow spiders are packed with lethal neurotoxins that lead to severe harm and may be deadly if there is no anti-venom to be administered immediately.

 Most bites from this spider occur during the summertime and are usually inflicted by the female redbacks.
-The females of this spider are larger, more toxic, and live four times longer than a male.
+The females of this spider are larger, more toxic, and live four times longer than males.

-Only two micrograms that have this lethal toxin (a tiny amount that fits on the head of a pin) have the capability of killing a human or any other large mammal.
+Only two micrograms with this lethal toxin (a tiny amount that fits on the head of a pin) can kill a human or any other large mammal.

-The reason they are called “dart frogs” is because indigenous Amerindians’ reportedly used their toxic secretions to poison the tips of blow-darts.
+They are called “dart frogs” because indigenous Amerindians reportedly used their toxic secretions to poison blow-dart tips.

 Unlike other animals who must bite to poison a victim, the poison dart frogs store their poison in their skins and will kill or sicken anybody who eats or touches it.